 …the name should now resolve!
 Test it:

 One thing that Windows, for all its annoyances, did get right is that changes to the hosts file (in ‘c:\Windows\system32\drivers\etc’) are reflected immediately.
 I’d like to see Apple do something about this in OS X, perhaps just flushing the cache automatically when /etc/hosts changes.
+Update: as of OS X 10.6 this works; changes to the hosts file take effect immediately.

 Another handy use for /etc/hosts is to set up mapping of virtual server addresses.
 For example, I use MAMP on my development Mac, and create new virtual hosts entries in Apache for each site I’m working on.
 Then for each I just add a new entry in the hosts file, e.g.:

-… then I just use devclientsite7.leftcolumn.net:8080 in Safari or Firefox to access the development site.
+… then I just use devclientsite7.leftcolumn.net:8080 in Safari or Chrome to access the development site.
 It means my development sites don’t have to be in subdirectories, instead I just make sure the sites use a config file to figure out what their address is, and I make sure that config file is updated when the site is moved to a live system.

 On OS X Tiger (10.4) and probably earlier, there was some strange behaviour with hosts file entries.
 You could add an entry and it would take effect, but if you had no network available, the name would not resolve and could not be used, even if it resolved to 127.0.0.1!
 So you have the bizarre situation of putting in addresses for virtual hosts as described in the previous paragraph, all of which resolve to 127.0.0.1, but still not being able to use them for testing and development when not connected to the Internet.
 If anyone can enlighten me as to how this was anything other than a bug in OS X I’d be interested…